-- 2. on demand, or - 3. upon the occurrence of specified contingencies.
+2. on demand,

+3. or upon the occurrence of specified contingencies.

-The third, contingent payments, is of importance in the explosive emergence of a liquidity crisis because long-term debt typically becomes demand debt when any default of payment commitments happens.
+The third, contingent payments, is of importance in the explosive emergence of a liquidity crises because long term debt typically becomes demand debt when any default of payment commitments happens.

-In contrast to the assumption of perfect foresight, which orthodox theory needs in order to demonstrate the existence of an equilibrium, the financial instability hypothesis assumes, as Keynes does, that units live in a world with intractable uncertainty: not only is their foresight imperfect, but sensate agents know that their foresight is imperfect.
-When the economy is tranquil, interest rates on short-term financing are lower than on long term liabilities, because lending units with imperfect foresight believe that they have better knowledge about the short-term than about the long-term prospects of borrowing units.
-In tranquil times, as risk aversion attenuates, units which have established mutually profitable relations with bankers for the short-term financing of short-term positions find it feasible and prospectively profitable to introduce some short-term financing of longer term assets into their liability structures.
-Bankers as merchants of debt are all too willing to teach customers with whom they have profitable relations how to use short-term debt to increase their "bottom line."
-Middle men of the commercial paper markets also find it profitable to teach customers how to use short-term debt for longer term financing.
-Customers find the use of short-term debt profitable.13
+In contrast to the assumption of perfect foresight, which orthodox theory needs in order to demonstrate the existence of an equilibrium, the financial instability hypothesis assumes, as Keynes does, that units live in a world with intractable uncertainty: not only is their foresight imperfect but sensate agents know that their When the economy is tranquil foresight is imperfect. interest rates on short term financing are lower than on long term liabilities, because lending units with imperfect foresight believe they have better knowledge about the short term than of the long term prospects of borrowing units.
+In tranquil times, as risk aversion attenuates, units, which have established mutually profitable relations with bankers for the short term financing of short term positions, find it feasible and prospectively profitable to introduce some short term financing of longer term assets into their liability structures. liability structure into their Bankers as merchants of debt are all too willing to teach customers, with whom they have profitable relations, how to use short term debt to increase their "bottom line".
+Middle men of the commercial paper markets also find it profitable to teach customers how to use short term debt for longer term financing.
+Customers find the use of short term debt profitable.

-Even in the absence of the use of short funds for long-term purposes, the continued operation of a firm requires that short-term credits such as that for inventories be refinanced: the short maturity leads to the need to finance the principle amount in order to continue or to expand operations.
+Even in the absence of the use of short funds for long term purposes the continued operation of a firm requires that short term credits such as that for inventories be refinanced: the short maturity leads to the need to finance the principle amount in order to continue or to expand operations.

-By the very nature of their demand liabilities, banks need to roll over their debts.
-Typically, new deposits, as well as the flow of cash as their assets perform, offset the major part of banks' losses through the clearings.
-In addition, banks keep secondary reserve assets which they believe that they can sell in broad markets to offset transitory reserve drains losses of funds through the clearings.
+By the very nature of their demand liabilities banks need to roll over their debts.
+Typically new deposits as well as the flow of cash as their assets perform offsets the major part of their losses through the clearings.
+In addition banks keep secondary reserve assets, which they believe they can sell in broad markets, to offset transitory reserve drains losses of funds through the clearings.

-Short-term financing, which requires the regular refinancing of positions, emerges from profit-seeking, cost-minimizing behavior, and portfolio preferences of risk-averse individuals.
+Short term financing, which requires the regular refinancing of positions, emerges from profit seeking, cost minimizing behavior, and portfolio preferences of risk averse individuals.
 Such rolling over financing makes borrowers vulnerable to changes in financing terms, such as increases in interest rates and insistence on collateral.
-For heavily indebted organizations, whose incomes do not increase as short-term interest rates rise, a rise in market interest rates can lead to total interest costs exceeding the income available to pay such debts.
-Then, either by not spending accruing funds to maintain capital assets or by borrowing to cover such interest payments, the firm runs down its equity base: it increases its debt to equity ratio.
+For heavily indebted organizations, whose incomes do not increase as short term interest rates rise, a rise in market interest rates can lead to total interest costs exceeding the income available to pay such debts.
+Then either by not spending accruing funds to maintain capital assets or by borrowing to cover such interest payments, the firm runs down its equity base: it increases its debt to equity ratio.